gpoliko/gpoliko/README.md

 I am a full-stack developer looking to collaborate on initiatives which contribute to social development, especially with under-privileged and minority groups.

+Since 2008 I have always had a keen interest on technology, specifically computer science and software development.
+I appreciate how we can use technology to create solutions to our own problems.
+As well as helping others leverage technology so they can be empowered to do the same.
+Just recently, I completed an intense full stack web development course.
+A course which not only focused on building technical aptitude, but also the value of working alongside other people.

 ### A bit about me... <img src="https://media.giphy.com/media/fZ91xzFtKWmoJSD4TK/giphy.gif" height="30px" />
 ```javascript
 const gio = {